Matviy Andreyev

 Cycling commute in heavy winter.
 Kolochava, Carpathians, Ukraine

-I decided it was time to leave the narrow stripe of flatland and see how far up can I get in the direction of the highest local mountain, which is called Strymba and has 1719 meters (5640 feet) over the sea, of which 1100 meters () is prominence to be climbed from the Tereblya river level.
-Need spoilers?
-I failed to climb it this time.
+I was not alone on this trip, but so alone I was in my urge to climb some hills.
+I felt obliged to leave the narrow stripe of flatland because we were in the middle of ukrainian Carpathians, where people are supposed to climb hills.
+I made a solo attempt to see how far up could I get in the direction of the highest local summit, which was called Strymba and had 1719 meters (5640 feet) over the sea, of which 1100 meters (3680 feet) was the prominence to be climbed from Tereblya river level.

-Here is the Sukhar stream, as seen on my way to the start of the climb.
+Here is the Sukhar stream, as it was seen on my way to the start of the climb.
 This photo of Sukhar was made not far from its confluence with the Tereblya river.

 Sukhar stream flowing, being sunlit in the winter.
 Kolochava, Carpathians, Ukraine